duobliu1/PlatformSDK/README.md

 ## Overview

-Delta Platform SDK is a set of configurations, OS patches, BSP, libaries and instructions on how to build and release SDK for Delta platforms.
+Delta Platform SDK is a set of configurations, OS patches, BSP, software components and instructions on how to build and release SDK for Delta platforms.
 It provides a systematic way to help Delta partners and customers bring up their software on Delta platforms easily and quickly.

 ## Contents